 Longform content dives deep into a topic and is typically longer than 1000 words (although it’s not all about the word count).
 Longform content can be a magazine article, a blog post, a piece of investigative journalism, a white paper, trend report, or a long interview that lets readers immerse themselves in a particular subject.

 Traditionally, longform content on the web took two forms.
-First, it was published in a PDF, available to be downloaded from a website.
+First, it was published in a PDF, perhaps gated and available to be downloaded from a website.
 Second, it was a long piece of journalism told simply in big blocks of text, with perhaps a few images.

 But audience expectations are changing — and to meet them, the best content creators are using modern content creation platforms.
 With the rise of platforms like Shorthand, content creators can develop longform content that is immersive and interactive, featuring video, imagery, infographics, maps, and more.